 It worked, and now over 6 million people use the app every month to book appointments with medical professionals.

-So far, I’ve used the app twice, to book appointments with two specialists.
+So far, I’ve used the app three times, to book appointments with three specialists.

 One of the doctor’s assistants told me not to use Zocdoc after the first appointment, which I found odd.
 But whatever – I guess it’s easier for them when I book direct, or they were being charged per appointment.
 That would be an issue if it was one of those offices where they don’t pick up the phone, but I didn’t have that problem with that doctor.